Download Internship Recruiting Calendar (PDF, 52K)

-Applications from matriculated students for fellowships that include a summer internship may be solicited after Monday, September 23, 2013.
+Applications from matriculated students for fellowships that include a summer internship may be solicited after Friday, September 30, 2016.
 Associated interviews and offers for jobs coupled with these fellowships must adhere to CMC interview and offer policies.
-Those job offers must be held open in their entirety until Friday, February 21, 2014.
+Those job offers must be held open in their entirety until at least Friday, February 17, 2017.

 Pre-interview Dinners and Sell Days

-Pre-interview dinners are generally not allowed.
-Exceptions may be made for companies outside the tri-state area.
-Please consult Natalie Rios or your account manager about your company's circumstances.
+Pre-interview events the night before interviews are generally not allowed.
+Exceptions may be made for companies outside the New York metropolitan area.
+Please consult Mary Kagan , associate director of recruiting events, or your firm’s account manager about your company’s circumstances.

-Sell Days should never conflict with academic commitments and are therefore best held on Fridays or Saturdays.
-Additionally, firms may not invite students to sell days or other post interview events until after offers are extended.
+Sell events should never conflict with academic commitments and are therefore best held on Fridays or Saturdays.
+Additionally, firms may not invite students to sell events or other postinterview events until offers have been extended.